Bandhavgarh Tiger Reserve

 Attractions - Mammals & Reptiles & Insects

-The mega fauna of Bandhavgarh attracts thousands of visitors from India and abroad.
+The megafauna of Bandhavgarh attracts thousands of visitors from India and abroad.
 Tourists come to see the tiger but they are also enthralled by other wild animals.
-Some of the star attractions beside the tiger are:
+Some of the star attractions besides the tiger are: